ankurwasnik/100DaysOfSwift/README.md

 I also explored combining conditions, compound assignment operator.

 ## Day 4
 I learned about loops in swift.
-I learned to use for loop, why to use _ in for loop, while loop, repeat while loop, skip an entry in loop, exit loop , exit multiple loops and more.
+I learned to use for loop, why to use _ in for loop, while loop, repeat while loop, skip an entry in loop, exit a loop , exit multiple loops and more.
 # Contact
 Twitter : [@ankur\_codes](https://twitter.com/ankur_codes) \
 Email   : [Ankur Wasnik](mailto:ankurwasnik@icloud.com)